 - 6 hard-boiled eggs, cut in half with egg yolks removed and set aside

 - 1/4 cup roughly chopped roasted red peppers

-- 1/3 cup mayonnaise with olive oil
+- 1/3 cup keto-friendly mayonnaise

-- 1/2 teaspoon seasoned rice vinegar
+- 1/2 teaspoon red wine vinegar

 - 1/2 teaspoon sriracha sauce (or more to taste)

 - Combine the cooked egg yolks, roasted red peppers, mayonnaise, vinegar, sriracha sauce, and salt in a mini-food processor or blender.